UsamaAyub222/products-list-nestjs/README.md

-# NestJS Analytics API with PostgreSQL and Redis
+# NestJS Analytics API with mySql and Redis

 This project is a NestJS-based API that retrieves and analyzes product sales data.
 It uses **mysql** as the primary database and **Redis** for caching to improve performance.
 The API provides an endpoint to fetch the top-selling products based on aggregated sales data.